tcbutler320/tbutler.org/_posts/2021-11-01-legacy-hack-the-box-ctf.md

 ```

 The scan shows there are at least 2 open ports with services such as netbios and microsoft-ds running.
-Next, to get a better understanding of the services and version running, and to scan for basic vulnerabilities, I used the nmapAutomator script.
+Next, to get a better understanding of the services and version running, and to scan for basic vulnerabilities, I used the <kbd>nmapAutomator</kbd> script.
 The below output only shows the most relevant information.

 ```bash
 ---------------------Starting Nmap Vulns Scan---------------------